 In , Microsoft accidentally pushed an update over Windows Update that marked Windows Backup/File History as deprecated and removed the option to create new backups using the tool.
 Microsoft have since said that this was a mistake but it also shows that Microsoft is considering deprecating Windows Backup to the extent that they’ve developed an update to Windows 10 that strips away the feature.

-I personally backup my Linux and macOS computers to Backblaze B2 using Restic.
+I backup my Linux and MacOS computers to Backblaze B2 using Restic.
 It’s an open-source console based application with data deduplication, encryption, versioning, and an overall impressive feature set that I’ll likely cover in more details in a future article.

 I’ve never ended up using Arq mostly because I want to use the same backup tool on all operating systems — and Arq doesn’t support Linux.
 If Arq added support for Linux today, I’d probably be among the first to buy a license and swap out my existing desktop backup solutions for Arq.

-If you only use macOS and Windows, then I believe Arq to be one of the strongest contenders in this space and it’s a much better option for macOS and Windows than SpiderOak ONE
+If you only use MacOS and Windows, then I believe Arq to be one of the strongest contenders in this space.
+It’s a much better option for MacOS and Windows than SpiderOak ONE

-Backup encryption with Windows Backup is a big challenge unless you have a Windows 10 Professional license and are backing up to a local storage medium where you can enable BitLocker.
+Backup encryption with Windows Backup is a big challenge unless you’ve a Windows 10 Professional license and are backing up to a local storage medium where you can enable BitLocker.

 Don’t hold your breath for Microsoft adding encryption support to Windows Backup either, and you’ll probably want to find another alternative to Windows Backup anyway.
 Microsoft seems to be on the verge of deprecating it entirely.

 Arq is a solid alternative for MacOS and Windows users, while you may look into Restic for your Linux desktop and server needs.